Please join us at an upcoming Volunteer Info Session

 CASA of Hancock County speaks up for children who’ve been abused or neglected by empowering our community to volunteer as advocates for them in the court system.
 The Youth Court Judge appoints a trained CASA volunteer to make independent and informed recommendations in the child’s best interest.
 CASA volunteers come from every walk of life and share a commitment to improving children’s lives.

-Volunteer Info Sessions are a great opportunity to meet our team and learn more about what it means to become a CASA volunteer.
+Volunteer Info Sessions are a great opportunity to meet with a staff member, learn more about what it means to become a CASA volunteer, and ask questions about volunteering.

-Informational Sessions will be conducted at the CASA of Hancock County office, 644 Dunbar Avenue, Bay St Louis.
+Informational Sessions are usually 45 minutes to an hour long and are held at the CASA of Hancock County office, 644 Dunbar Avenue, Bay St Louis.
 Call or email us to reserve your spot: 228.344.0419 or lauren@casahancockcounty.org

 Join us for the 9th Annual Poker Run on Saturday, July 9th